MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- Neural Collapse: A Review on Modelling Principles and Generalization. [[paper]](https://arxiv.org/abs/2206.04041)
+  - Vignesh Kothapalli, Ebrahim Rasromani, Vasudev Awatramani.
+  - Key Word: Neural Collapse.
+  - <details><summary>Digest</summary> We analyse the principles which aid in modelling such a phenomena from the ground up and show how they can build a common understanding of the recently proposed models that try to explain NC.
+We hope that our analysis presents a multifaceted perspective on modelling NC and aids in forming connections with the generalization capabilities of neural networks.
+Finally, we conclude by discussing the avenues for further research and propose potential research problems.

 - Limitations of Neural Collapse for Understanding Generalization in Deep Learning. [[paper]](https://arxiv.org/abs/2202.08384)
   - Like Hui, Mikhail Belkin, Preetum Nakkiran.
   - Key Word: Neural Collapse.